logo

 References

 12. Baradaran HR, Mirghorbani S-M, Javanbakht A, Yadollahi Z, Khamseh ME.
-Diabetes distress and its association with depression in patients with type 2 diabetes in iran.
-Int J Prev Med.
+Diabetes Distress and Its Association with Depression in Patients with Type 2 Diabetes in Iran.
+International Journal Of Preventive Medicine.
 2013; 4(5): 580-4.

 20. Morowatisharifabad MA, Rouhani Tonekaboni N. Social support and Self-care Behaviors in Diabetic Patients Referring to Yazd Diabetes Research Center.
-Zahedan J Res Med Sci.
-2007; 9(4) :e94760
+Zahedan Journal Of Research In Medical Sciences.
+2007; 9(4): e94760.

 Add your comments about this article : Your username or Email: